Skip to main content

 Overview

-The Email Received trigger runs an automation every time an email is forwarded to a dedicated AffZero forwarding address.
+The Email Received trigger runs an automation every time an email arrives at a dedicated AffZero forwarding address — whether you forwarded it manually from your inbox or it was delivered automatically via a rule or provider forwarding.
 This is ideal for capturing invoices, receipts, reports, or any document sent by email — without granting AffZero access to your inbox.
 Forwarding addresses look like auto-7gk2p9xr@inbox.affzero.com.
 You create and manage them in Providers → Email Forwarding, then assign one to any automation that uses the Email Received trigger.

 How it works